 …and on the Macbook just like on Linux, the Nix Flake builds, the pip installable packages are all installed, connectivity to the local Ollama LLM ChatBot server is tested, and the Pipulate startup messages all print out.

 When I typed start, it didn’t open the browser and tabs automatically, but I had just restarted my system and had been completely quit out of everything.
 After starting a browser and typing start again (it’s okay to start multiple times), it worked!
-So I’ve got a little Mac nuance here to work out, but it’s low priority and satifying the 80/20-rule.
+So I’ve got a little Mac nuance here to work out, but it’s low priority and satisfying the 80/20-rule.
 I now have a private botifython repo cloned from pipulate and it works correctly on the Mac, serving both Jupyter Notebooks and running a FastHTML server.

 Now here’s where it gets really weird and heady.
 A lot of people don’t like that command-line Terminal window hanging around.
 And you actually can close out of it, either by clicking out from the window’s close gadget, or by typing exit a few times.
 On the Mac, it generally forces you to click the edit gadget anyway, but point being that even when it’s gone, JupyterLab and FastHTML are still running in your browser.
 And if you lose those tabs, you can always get them back by visiting…